 - 295. Studies in Germanic Language and Literature A course designed to allow a professor to teach in an area of special interest and experience.
 Prerequisite: permission of instructor.
 Two or Four Credits de Haan Both Semesters - 311.
-Writing: Self and Society An intensive study of biographical/ autobiographical writing in German, through the careful reading and analysis of texts, which serve as models of style and organization for the students' own writing.
+Writing: Self and Society An intensive study of biographical/autobiographical writing in German, through the careful reading and analysis of texts, which serve as models of style and organization for the students' own writing.
 Representative texts are chosen from authors such as Goethe, Nietzsche, Freud, Mann, Boll, and Grass.
 Pedagogical emphasis is on the improvement of writing skills and a review of advanced principles of German grammar.
 Conducted entirely in German.
 Prerequisite: German 202, placement, or equivalent.

-Four Credits de Haan Fall Semester - 313.
-German for Business Introduction to the essential vocabulary and style specific to German commercial transactions, as well as to the basic workings of the German economy.
+Four Credits de Haan Fall Semester

+- 313. German for Business Introduction to the essential vocabulary and style specific to German commercial transactions, as well as to the basic workings of the German economy.
 Students familiarize themselves with the German used in commerce and economics, industry and labor, import and export, transportation systems, communication, banking, marketing, management-labor relations, and Germany's role in the European Union.
 Students develop reading, listening, speaking and writing skills using contemporary economics and business texts and conventions.
 Conducted in German.
 Prerequisite: German 202, placement, or equivalent.
-Alternate years, 2005-06.

-Four Credits Fall Semester

-325. German Cinema - A study of German film from the 1920s to the current scene, discussing such film makers as Murnau, Papst, Lang, Fassbinder, Herzog and Wenders.
+Four Credits - 325.
+German Cinema A study of German film from the 1920s to the current scene, discussing such film makers as Murnau, Papst, Lang, Fassbinder, Herzog and Wenders.
 The class examines the German concept of "Heimat" through the use of literary texts and film, contrasting home as a place of residence, a set of relationships, a "homeland" nation, and a region of birth.
 Films, readings, lectures and discussion in German.
 Prerequisite: German 202, placement, or equivalent.
-Alternate years, 2005-06.
+Four Credits Staff